 Thermal Ice Storage

 WINTER with its customized packages is able to provide each size of a Thermal Ice Storage for our client’s refrigeration application.
 We can supply the Thermal Ice Storage Unit alone or as an advanced version, a complete skid mounted Thermal Ice Storage with Screw Compressor and all the other required equipment in order to provide a plug-and-play solution.
 This will ease the project handling for our clients and will reduce the installation time and cost dramatically.
 WINTER can provide Thermal Ice Storage with Glycol or Ammonia (NH3) as a refrigerant within the coils or ice bank pillow plates.
-All of the WINTER packages are designed according to the international standards APIASME, PED, AD 2000, GOST, etc
+All of the WINTER packages are designed according to the international standards API, ASME, PED, AD 2000, GOST, etc

 Our packages are manufactured and assembled in our own WINTER workshop facilitated with industrial standard equipment, which guarantees the best quality of the client’s package.
 WINTER closely accompanies its clients, beginning from the first contact and further through the engineering, installation, commissioning, and operation phase.